 · Multi-language skills and multi-cultural or cross-cultural experience appreciated.

-If you are interested in doing work you can believe in, want to work in a collaborative environment, and like a great benefits package, please visit http://www.careers.nature.org and search for job ID #49432 in the keyword search.
+If you are interested in doing work you can believe in, want to work in a collaborative environment, and like a great benefits package, please visit the external application link on Handshake and search for job ID #49435 in the keyword search.
 Applications must be made online.
 Submit your application by 11:59 PM EST on March 21, 2021, to be considered.
-The location for this position is Cold Spring Harbor or East Hampton, NY.
+The preferred work location for this position is Albany, NY, but this is negotiable.

 The Nature Conservancy is an Equal Opportunity Employer.

 Our commitment to diversity includes the recognition that our conservation mission is best advanced by the leadership and contributions of diverse people of all genders, backgrounds, beliefs and culture.
 Recruiting and mentoring staff to create an inclusive organization that reflects our global character is a priority and we encourage applicants from all cultures, races, colors, religions, sexes, national or regional origins, ages, disability status, sexual orientations, gender identities, military or veteran status or other status protected by law.